Paolo Magnani

-Paolo Magnani (born 31 December 1926) is an Italian prelate in the Roman Catholic Church who is the emeritus bishop of the Diocese of Treviso.
+Paolo Magnani (31 December 1926 – 5 November 2023) was an Italian prelate in the Roman Catholic Church who was the emeritus bishop of the Diocese of Treviso.

 Biography

-He was ordained a priest on 29 June 1951.
+Magnani was ordained a priest on 29 June 1951.
 He was appointed bishop of Lodi on 27 July 1977.

 Magnani received his episcopal consecration on September 10 following on from cardinal Antonio Poma.
 He was appointed bishop of Treviso on 19 November 1988 and was installed in the diocese on 11 February 1989.
 He replaced the previous bishop of Treviso Antonio Mistrorigo and took retirement on 3 December 2003.